 Jacqueline Brysacz is a nurse practitioner and public health specialist currently based out of Pennsylvania.
 She served as an agriculture volunteer in the Chaco with the US Peace Corps from 2007-08, focusing on community beekeeping initiatives.
 Her experience in the Chaco led her to a career focused on reducing barriers to health and well-being for low resource populations.
 She currently works as a family nurse practitioner in a community health center, serving all comers regardless of insurance status or ability to pay.
 She loves her family,

 Mateo is the Chaco Fund’s treasurer.
 He served in Peace Corps Bolivia’s agriculture and forestry extension from 2007-8.
 His experience living and working in Iñiguazu, one of the remotest villages in the Bolivian Chaco, has underpinned his life’s trajectory since the Peace Corps.
 Mateo now works as a conservation biologist, leading research and education projects in wild areas of the United States, Africa, and Latin America.
 Mateo is an avid outdoorsman, linguist, and singer-songwriter.
-He currently resides in Chicago.
+He currently resides in Salt Lake City.